Arkansas prepares for 1st double execution in US since 2000

 LITTLE ROCK, Ark.
 (AP) — Two condemned Arkansas killers who admit they’re guilty but fear their poor health could lead to extreme pain during lethal injections set for Monday might become the first inmates put to death in a double execution in the U.S. in more than 16 years.

-Jack Jones and Marcel Williams are set to die in what would be the second and third Arkansas inmates executed this month as part of the state’s aggressive plan to execute several inmates before one of its lethal injection drugs expires.
+Jack Jones and Marcel Williams are set to die in what would be the second and third executions in Arkansas this month.
+The state set an aggressive plan to execute several inmates before one of its lethal injection drugs expires at the end of April.

-The last time that a state put more than one inmate to death on the same day was when Texas executed two condemned killers in August of 2000.
+The last state to put more than one inmate to death on the same day was Texas, which executed two killers in August 2000.

-Williams was sent to death row for the 1994 rape and killing of 22-year-old Stacy Errickson.
-He had kidnapped her from a gas station in central Arkansas.
+Williams was sent to death row for the 1994 rape and killing of 22-year-old Stacy Errickson, whom he kidnapped from a gas station in central Arkansas.

 Authorities said Williams abducted and raped two other women in the days before he was arrested in Errickson’s death.
-Williams told the state Parole Board last month he took responsibility for his crime.
+Williams admitted responsibility to the state Parole Board last month.

 “I wish I could take it back, but I can’t,” Williams told the board.